 Physician Assistants (PAs) are health care professionals licensed to practice medicine with physician supervision.
 Common services provided by a PA include taking medical histories and performing physical examinations; ordering and interpreting lab tests; diagnosing and treating illnesses; assisting in surgery; prescribing and/or dispensing medication; and counseling patients.
+PA programs were originally developed to provide career advancement and training for military personnel who worked as medics during their service.
+As such, there is an emphasis on applicants having signficant exposure to medical professions prior to their application.
 There are a number of specialties that a PA can be certified in including surgery, anesthesiology, and more.

 Pre-Requisite Course Work

 PA schools vary with respect to entrance requirements, so you should go to the website of schools you are interested in to find out the exact requirements for that school.
 Some schools offer "certificate" programs that generally require 90 hours of college-level course work that includes the prerequisites.
 Other programs require that you have a Bachelor's degree prior to admission.
-In general, the profession is moving more toward requiring a Bachelor's degree for entry.
+In general, the profession is moving more toward requiring a Bachelor's degree for entry with prerequisite requirements being similar to the pre-med course of study.
 Prerequisite courses for PAs must have been completed within the last 7 years and include the following:

-- One year of inorganic chemistry (Chem 150 and lab; Chem 151 and lab)
+- One year of General Chemistry (Chem 150 and lab; Chem 151 and lab)

 - Human Anatomy with lab (Bio 233 and lab)